 - Firms qualifying as a small business concern are eligible to participate in the SBIR/STTR program (see Eligibility Guide for more information).
 Please note that the size limit of 500 employees includes affiliates.
-The firm must be in compliance with the SBIR/STTR Policy Directive(s) and the Code of Federal Regulations (13 CFR 121).
-AND - Firms that have received an official invitation to submit a proposal from the cognizant NSF SBIR/STTR Program Director.
-To receive the invitation, proposers must submit a Project Pitch document and receive an official response (via email) from the cognizant Program Director.
+The firm must be in compliance with the SBIR/STTR Policy Directive(s) and the Code of Federal Regulations (13 CFR 121) AND - Firms that have received an official invitation to submit a proposal from the cognizant NSF SBIR/STTR Program Director within the past twelve months.
+To receive the invitation, potential proposers must submit a Project Pitch document and receive an official response (via email) from the cognizant Program Director.
 Please see section V.A for details.